-Living in Milan is rather expensive.
+Living as a student Milan is rather expensive.
 If you were to rent a place to live, you won’t find anything cheaper than €350.
 If you like going out a lot and eating in restaurants, bear in mind that this is also expensive in Milan.
 Also, it’s normal to pay around €500 for a single room.

 To find the best offers, it’s useful to look at websites such as “stanzesingole.it”, where there are a wide range of rooms that you can search through.
 It’s also worth a look at “easystaza” or “babeka”.
 Although, there are also Halls of Residence available in the areas near the universities, with prices are quite reasonable, but you will have to be fast as spaces fill up quickly.
 This is the key for finding good offers in Milan!

 Generally, Erasmus students recommend going out in an area called Moscova, where you’ll find a bar named Radetzky and a club (aptly named) ‘The Club’.
 However, if you prefer a quieter evening, a good choice would be having a few beers in the local bars such as Colonne di San Lorenza or Navigli.

 Above all, it’s a very chic city with a great night-life.
 You’ll find a party without fail from Monday to Friday.
 Especially for Erasmus students, the most popular night to go-out is Friday, even though there are events on all week.